ansible/ansible/docs/docsite/rst/user_guide/playbooks_delegation.rst

      The percentage set must be exceeded, not equaled.
 For example, if serial were set to 4 and you wanted the task to abort when 2 of the systems failed, the percentage should be set at 49 rather than 50.
+     Unreachables machine are always not considered as failed if you use max_fail_percentage.

 .. _delegation: